Skip to Content

 • Jump to Recipe

-A cookie press typically comes with several different metal plates, which means it’s ultra-easy to create many different designs with one easy to prepare cookie dough.
+The word “spritz” comes from the German word spritzen which means “to squirt.”
+This refers to squirting or pushing the buttery cookie dough through a cookie press.
+Cookie presses typically comes with several different metal plates, which means it’s ultra-easy to create many different designs with one easy to prepare cookie dough.
 This makes our recipe the perfect choice for anyone who wants to add more variety to their Christmas cookie trays.

-How To Make Spritz Cookies
+How To Make Classic Spritz Cookies

-This spritz cookie recipe is easy to make with ingredients you’re likely to already have on hand.
 We will show you step-by-step how to make these Christmas spritz cookies.
 So, no matter if this is your first time or you’re an experienced baker and master at using a cookie press, the results will be beautiful and tasty every time.
 Refer to the full recipe for all the specifics, but here’s a sneak peek on how to make this recipe for spritz cookies.

-Make the Dough
+1. Make the Dough

-Fill the Cookie Press
+2. Fill the Cookie Press

 A cookie press is a pastry tool that forms cookies by pressing the cookie dough through a metal plate with holes.
 The shape of the hole is what creates the spritz cookies designs.
 Using a cookie press is what gives spritz cookies their unique look.

-The best spritz cookie recipe will make enough dough to give you the chance to change the metal plates of the cookies press to get creative with your designs.
+Fill the cylinder of the cookie press with the dough and follow the manufacturer’s direction to press the cookies onto an ungreased cookie sheet.
+The best spritz cookie recipe will make enough dough to give you the chance to change the metal plates of the cookie press to get creative with your designs.

-Decorate the Cookies
+3. Decorate the Cookies

 Before baking, if desired, sprinkle currants, candies, colored sugar, or other toppings onto your cookies.

-Bake
+4. Bake

 Bake the cookies and cool them on a rack.
 Enjoy!